dolphin-emu/dolphin/Readme.md

 The project board is visible here: https://github.com/r2dliu/dolphin/projects/1

-Read through the list of issues, and assign one to yourself or create a subissue if you are working on it.
+Read through the list of issues, and comment on one to claim it.
+You can also create a new issue if one does not exist already.
 Create a pull request and then submit it for approval.
-Issues must have descriptions, a priority label, and must be assigned to the "Slippi port to mainline" Project so we it appears on the board.

 ### Other questions